Pacers vs. Celtics Player Props Betting Odds

-Player prop bet odds for Jayson Tatum, Tyrese Haliburton and others are available when the Boston Celtics visit the Indiana Pacers at Gainbridge Fieldhouse on Saturday (starting at 7:00 PM ET).
+Tyrese Haliburton and Jayson Tatum are two of the top players with prop bets available when the Indiana Pacers and the Boston Celtics meet at Gainbridge Fieldhouse on Monday (tipping at 7:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!